 Subject matter expert (SME) in GWMS design and operation.
 SMEs should be assigned by subsystem or program being inspected.

 The actual hours required to complete the inspection may vary from this estimate.
 The inspection hours allocated for this inspection are an estimate for budgeting purposes.
-The hours expended during an inspection should plant specific design features and operational programs.
+The hours expended during an inspection should consider plant specific design features and operational programs.
 The level of effort expended in such inspections should be recorded for the purpose of planning future inspections and updating budget allocations.
+If this IP is performed at a facility collocated with an existing operational unit and the operational program, equipment, and components are the same, or substantially similar to, that of the operating unit, inspection effort is expected to require approximately 80 hours of direct inspection effort.
+Additional hours may be required if subject matter expert support is needed.

 84529-04 REFERENCES